qstickmurph/pf2ecs/README-dev.md

 ./src/main/resources/pf2ecs/controller : idk yet tbh \
 ./src/main/resources/pf2ecs/model : contains all the data files used by the program's model such as .json files storing pathfinder data \
 ./src/main/resources/pf2ecs/view : contains all the data files used in creating the view such as .fxml files and images \

+## Git Structure
+master - Main branch, only ever merged onto for a full release develop - Branch where all the feature branches are merged into and eventually merges into master for a release feature-<feature_name> - Each feature branch is unique for the specific feature being added.
+Eventually merged onto develop when feature is complete.